The Devil Wears Prada (film): Commercial

 On its June 30 opening weekend, right before the Independence Day holiday, the film was on 2,847 screens.
-Through that Sunday, July 2, it grossed $27 million, second only to the big-budget Superman Returns, breaking The Patriot's six-year-old record for the largest take by a movie released that holiday weekend that did not win the weekend; a record that stood until Ice Age: Dawn of the Dinosaurs broke it in 2009.
-(Note: To qualify that record slightly, Ice Age narrowly lost that opening weekend to Transformers: Revenge of the Fallen, which unlike Superman Returns had opened the previous week.The following year, The Last Airbender also exceeded The Devil Wears Prada's July 4 opening weekend take without winning the weekend, as did The Purge: Election Year in 2016, but neither film broke Ice Age's record.)
+Through that Sunday, July 2, it grossed $27 million, second only to the big-budget Superman Returns, breaking The Patriot's six-year-old record for the largest take by a movie released that holiday weekend that did not win the weekend, a record that stood until Ice Age: Dawn of the Dinosaurs broke it in 2009.

 During its first week it added $13 million.
-This success led Fox to add 35 more screens the next weekend, the widest domestic distribution the film enjoyed.
+This led Fox to add 35 more screens the next weekend, the widest domestic distribution the film enjoyed.
 Although it was never any week's top-grossing film, it remained in the top 10 through July.
 Its theatrical run continued through December 10, shortly before the DVD release.

-"The core marketing was definitely to women," Gabler recalls, "but the men didn't resist going to the movie."
-She felt that male viewers responded favorably to the movie because they sought a glimpse inside fashion, and because Miranda "was enjoyable to watch".
-The release date helped generate word of mouth when people who had seen it discussed it at holiday gatherings.
-"They were talking about it, like a summer reading book," said Gabler.
+"The core marketing was definitely to women", Gabler recalls, "but the men didn't resist going to the movie".
+She felt that male viewers responded favorably because they sought a glimpse inside fashion, and because Miranda "was enjoyable to watch".
+The release date helped generate word of mouth at holiday gatherings.
+"They were talking about it, like a summer reading book", said Gabler.

-It had a very successful run in theaters, making nearly $125 million in the United States and Canada and over $326 million worldwide, a career-high for all three top-billed actresses at that time.
+It had a successful run in theaters, earning $125 million in the United States and Canada and $327 million worldwide, a career-high for all three top-billed actresses at that time.
 Streep would surpass it two years later with Mamma Mia while Hathaway exceeded it in 2010 with Alice in Wonderland.
 (Note: In 2008, Get Smart outdid Devil's domestic box office but took in far less overseas.)
 Blunt would not be in a higher-grossing film until 2014 with Edge of Tomorrow.
 (Note: Later that year, the movie adaptation of the Broadway musical Into the Woods (also starring Streep) outdid Devils domestic box office but took in far less overseas.)

-It was also Tucci's highest-grossing film until Captain America: The First Avenger (2011).
+It was Tucci's highest-grossing film until Captain America: The First Avenger (2011).